CSA-OCP-GER/azure-developer-college/day1/challenges/Challenge 1/challenge-1.md

-# Challenge 1: Configure PowerShell for Azure Administration & Create a VM Using PowerShell.
+# Challenge 1: PowerShell: Configure PowerShell for Azure Administration & Create a VM Using PowerShell.

 [back](../../readme.md)